toybreaker/rokastro/src/content/posts/skatesnowboard/index.md

   - art-direction
 ---

-Rokma invents and directs &lt;skatesnowboard&gt; for media publisher in Milano.
+It's 1987.
+Rokma invents and directs &lt;skatesnowboard&gt; for a media publisher in Milano.

-A pioneer example of today's popular board sports magazines.
+A pioneer example of end-of-century popular board sports magazines.

-20.000 copies distributed in news-stands nationwide.
+Printed in 20.000 copies distributed in news-stands nationwide.

 All photos in this selection by Rokma.